americanfool/100AcresRanch-RemoteMonitor/README.md

-# Heartbeat Sensor Monitor
+# HashBox Remote Monitor

-A real-time network monitoring application that tracks ping status and SSH voltage readings with historical data visualization.
+A real-time network monitoring application that tracks ping status and SSH voltage readings with historical data visualization for remote HashBox systems.

 ## Features